There are 5 tricks to cut dog nails that actually work to help keep you and your dog calm during the process.

 They’ll learn to love the time with you.

-You can even set your clippers nearby once your dog is used to you playing with their paws.
+You can even set your clippers nearby once your dog is used to you playing with their paws (but not for the first couple of sessions).
 This helps to break negative associations with the clippers and put your dog’s mind more at ease.
+If your dog really hates clippers here is How to Trim Dog Nails Without Clippers.

 The clipper choice matters far more than you think it will.
 Some styles of nail clippers are simply more traumatic for both dogs and humans.
 And some are just easier to use.